gramineproject/graphene/Documentation/oldwiki/Graphene-Manifest-Syntax.md

     loader.exec=[URI]

 This syntax specifies the executable to be loaded into the library OS.
-The executable must be an ELF-format binary, with a defined entry point to start its execution.
+The executable must be an ELF binary, with a defined entry point to start its execution.

-### Preloading the LibOS
+### Preloading Guest Libraries (e.g., LibOS)

     loader.preload=[URI][,URI]...

 This syntax specifies the libraries to be preloaded before loading the executable.
 The URI of the libraries will be separated by _commas(,)_.
-The libraries must be ELF-format binaries, and may or may not have a defined entry point.
-If the libraries have their entry points, the entry points will be executed before jumping to the entry point of the executable, in the order as they are listed.
+The libraries must be ELF binaries, but may or may not have entry points defined (i.e., a "start" or "main" function).
+If some of these preloaded libraries have entry points, these entry points will be executed before running the executable, in the exact order the libraries are listed in the `loader.preload` rule.

 ### Executable Name

     loader.execname=[STRING]

-This syntax specifies the executable name given as the first argument to the binaries (the executable and preloaded libraries).
-If the executable name is not specified in the manifest, PAL will use the URI of the executable or manifest as the first argument when executing the executable.
-In some circumstance, the executable name has to be specified so the binaries can re-execute the executable or determine their functionalities.
+This syntax specifies the executable name that wille be passed as the first argument to the executable and preloaded libraries.
+If the executable name is not specified in the manifest, the PAL will use the URI of the executable or manifest as the first argument when executing the executable.
+In case that the application tries to execute the same executable as specified by the first argument, the executable name can be explicitly specified in the manifest.

 ### Environment Variables